jdhall75/yamale_test/README.md

 ## Intro
 The `file_generator.py` script will just create some example YAML documents to run tests against.
 Some sample files are included already.

 In the `out/group_vars` directory you will find the the schema file `ZZZZ-schema.yml`.
-The idea was to match the length of the file name with the same numbers of Z's  In a directory listing this would put the schema just below the same files it is meant to test.
+The idea was to match the length of the file names to validate with the same numbers of Z's.
+In a directory listing, `ls -l`, this would put the schema just below the YAML files it is meant to validate.

 ## Running
 From the root of the project folder